Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 What’s a good half marathon time for a beginner?

-In terms of “good” half marathon times, non-elite males between 20 and 60 years old might shoot for a time ranging from 1:30 to 1:51.
+A “good half marathon time” for any runner is relative, based on age, gender, conditioning, and the race course (e.g., hilly or flat).
+Non-elite males between 20 and 60 years old might shoot for a time ranging from 1:30 to 1:51.
 Women in the same age group should target a time of 1:46 to 2:16.

 Everything featured on Half Marathon Guide is independently selected and curated.
 We may receive a small commission on purchases made from some of our links.